 View our SAI fact sheets to learn more: customers with a monthly demand of 200kW or less or customers with a monthly demand of 200kW or more.

 If your business is enrolled in Bundled Service, Direct Access or Community Choice Aggregation, or is an aggregator of these customers, you are eligible to take advantage of the Capacity Bidding Program.
 You also must have Internet access and an SCE-approved communicating interval metering system that records your usage in 15-minute intervals.Learn More

-If you're a business customer with an approved interval metering system, then you're eligible for the Demand Bidding Program.
+If you're a business customer with an approved interval metering system and internet access, then you're eligible for the Demand Bidding Program.
 The Demand Bidding Program (DBP) is a year-round bidding program that offers bill credits for voluntarily reducing power when a DBP event is called.

 If you can reduce power on days when a DBP event is activated (from the hours of noon to 8:00 p.m., Monday through Friday, excluding holidays), then the Demand Bidding Program may be a risk-free way to gain experience participating in money-saving demand response programs without penalties.